code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csp.md

 - Build problem solving skills through the use of computational widgets
 - Experience a blend of online, guided tutorials and open-ended, project-based learning
 - Learn from a diverse cast of role models, from well-known tech celebrities to social innovators who are using CS to tackle society's problems
+- Engage all students in constructing their own understanding of computer science concepts through equitable teaching practices and inquiry-based instructional strategies
 - Prepare for the AP® CS Principles exam through a curriculum intentionally designed around the latest developments in the College Board framework, including built-in preparation for the performance tasks
 - Use, share, and customize the resources, as they are distributed under a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).